httpwg/wg-materials/ietf105/minutes.md

 mnot: Big question is what to report to quic for h3

-Yoav: Extension mechanism that alows extension, but ship without h2-prio
+Yoav: Extension mechanism that allows extension, but ship without h2-prio

 Alassandro Ghedini: h2-prio are flawed but do provide some value, wary about doing nothing at all.
 Very open to other schemes.

-Kazuho Oku: Fine for browsers to stop sending frames as servers can use other schemes to compenstate this behaviour.
+Kazuho Oku: Fine for browsers to stop sending frames as servers can use other schemes to compensate this behaviour.
 Clients can send headers of simple table straight away and a translation table can map to h2 or a new h3 scheme.

 Alan frindell: Agree h2-pio is broken and not to copy fwd, but not to 'let them go'.
 Extension for enablement supported.
 Removing client sent scheme is a worry, and removing from h3 critical path, concern that it will complete.
 FB only use client side schemes today.

 Ian Swett: Support removing h2-prio.
 Also looking at spending dev time on this...
-Suspects that osmething very similar to Kazuhos will end up being used.
+Suspects that something very similar to Kazuho's will end up being used.
 Slight pref for binary encoding over headers

 Lucas Pardue: Uploaded example draft of removing priorities.

-Roberto Peon: Header priorites warn, lots of 'issues' (cahing, range etc.) However worth solving, and with compression etc, it's going to end up quite efficient.
+Roberto Peon: Header priorities warn, lots of 'issues' (caching, range etc.) However worth solving, and with compression etc, it's going to end up quite efficient.

 mt: Likes the designs presented, including the end to end bi-directional nature.
-Thinks that a transtional approach is useful.
+Thinks that a transitional approach is useful.

 Brad L: *missed*